-Leverage data to ensure that your agency is not complacent and that your budget is being maximised and managed properly
+Leverage data to ensure that your marketing agency is not complacent and that your budget is being maximised and managed properly

 Data has become a critical component in ensuring that brand-agency relationships and collaboration are managed transparently and that budgets are being maximised and managed in line with everybody’s expectations.
 When every part of the service delivery chain has clear expectations and costs are mapped from the outset, the relationship will achieve more.
-When you leverage data the results are often exponentially better for both brand and agency.
+When you leverage data the results are often exponentially better for both brand and marketing agency.

 The value of data